samrajuadapt/mobile-ticket/README.md

 If the certificate configured in API gateway has certificate errors or if it is a self signed certificate and still need the REST API calls to work with no issue, the setting "gateway_certificate_is_valid" should be set to false.
 Having "gateway_certificate_is_valid" set to true will validate the certificate and REST calls will be failed if the certificate is not valid.

+If the setting "embed_iFrame" set to true, application can embed in iFrame.
+For the securtiy purpose this setting set as false and can't embed in iFrame.

 NOTE: WE DO NOT ENCOURAGE USING SELF SIGNED CERTIFICATES OR CERTIFICATES WITH ERRORS TO BE USED IN PRODUCTION ENVIRONMENT.
 THEREFORE WE RECOMMENT TO KEEP BOTH "gateway_has_certificate" and
 "gateway_certificate_is_valid" SETTINGS TO SET TO true IN PRODUCTION ENVIRONMENT.